 Timeframe: 10 years

-This Autonomous project manager with the following input:
+This Autonomous project manager, with the following requirements:

-And based on these requirements, combined with a dataset of previous experiences, the Autonomous Project Manager gives us:
+And based on these requirements, combined with a dataset of previous experiences, the Autonomous Project Manager will provide:

 According to the Project Management Institute (PMI) a well-rounded project manager needs to have three solid skills to succeed: